 What if my body tries to reject the new kidney?

-How often do rejection episodes happen?
+How often does rejection happen?

 When can I return to work?

 Women should avoid becoming pregnant too soon after a transplant.
 Most centers want women to wait a year or more.
-All pregnancies must be planned.
-Certain medications that can harm a developing baby must be stopped six weeks before trying to get pregnant.
-Birth control counseling may be helpful.
+All pregnancies should be planned together with your care team.
+Certain medications can harm a developing baby, so they must be stopped at least six weeks before trying to get pregnant.
+Birth control or family planning counseling may be helpful.

 Will I need to follow a special diet?

 In general, transplant recipients should eat a heart-healthy diet (low fat, low salt) and drink plenty of fluids.
 If you have diabetes or other health problems, you may still have some dietary restrictions.
 A dietitian can help you plan meals that are right for you.

 You should learn as much as you can by reading and talking to your healthcare team, as well as patients who already have kidney transplants.

 To obtain a free copy of a brochure about kidney transplant, call 855.NKF.CARES (855.653.2273) or email firstname.lastname@example.org